datamol-io/molfeat/docs/developers/create-plugin.md

 # Plugins

-Molecular featurization is an active area of research leading to the steady emergence of new approaches to solve this complex set of problems.
-As new molecular featurizers emerge, you can easily add yours to molfeat and share it with the rest of the community.
+Molecular representation is an active area of research leading to the steady emergence of new approaches to solve this complex set problems.
+As new molecular featurizers emerge, you can easily add yours to Molfeat and share it with the rest of the community.

-For developers that are planning to extend molfeat functionality, we recommend using the [plugin system](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/).
+For developers that are planning to extend Molfeat functionality, we recommend using the [plugin system](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/).
 The use of a plugin system ensures that the core package remains easy to install and as light as possible, while making it easy to extend its functionality with plug-and-play components.
 Additionally, it ensures that plugins can be developed independently of the core package, removing the bottleneck of a central party that reviews and approves new plugins.

 However, plugins are not always required and sometimes a simple pull request is the better option.